m4xshen/smartcolumn.nvim/README.md

 - `disabled_filetypes`: the `colorcolumn` will be disabled under the filetypes in this table
   - type of the value: table of strings
   - default value: `{ "help", "text", "markdown" }`
+- `limit_to_window`: the `colorcolumn` will be displayed based on the visible lines in the window instead of all lines in the current buffer
+  - type of the value: boolean
+  - default value: `false`

 ### Default config